 Louise is an associate lecturer at Birkbeck, University of London, teaching a postgraduate module in web journalism.
 She revamped the curriculum in 2017 to include sessions on fake news and the role of online media in a democracy.

-She has been a mentor through schemes like The Baytree Centre, and helped to set up an informal mentoring scheme at HuffPost.
-She fundraised for a year for education charity WE, and is part of the Women of the Future Ambassadors Programme, giving mentoring and careers advice to sixth-formers.
-She has been invited to become an Associate Fellow of the Royal Commonwealth Society to promote education and opportunities for young people.
+She fundraised for a year for global education charity WE, and is part of the Women of the Future Ambassadors Programme, giving mentoring and careers advice to sixth-formers.
+She is an Associate Fellow of the Royal Commonwealth Society, working to promote education and opportunities for young people.

 In 2017 she was a judge for the BAFTAs in the television news coverage category which was won by Victoria Derbyshire: Football Abuse.
-She has also judged the Student Publication Awards, Digiday Europe Video Awards and the Women In Marketing Awards, where she set up a new category for journalists.
+She has also judged the Student Publication Awards, Digiday Europe Video Awards and the Women In Marketing Awards, where she set up a new category for journalists who cover marketing.